My story as a writer actually has a good deal to do with my relationship with God.

 I tried to write for ages, but things were not coming very well.
 If you want an example of that, here is one of my first short stories, Happiness, which I wrote in my first college years.
 It is not particularly good, but was a prelude to my main themes in the future.

 Not long after I got married to Lisa in 1988, we began to put together newsletters to keep the family abreast of our happenings.
 Our first newsletter "News o' the Nemrows," actually was put out a number of times in 1989, but the frequency of it was killing us.
 We finally settled on a yearly format and renamed our family chronicle "The Nemrow Family Guide to Prairie Survival."
-The Guide, as we call it, has continued (on and off) until this day.
+The Guide, as we call it, has continued until this day, the last issue (#19) created at the end of 2002.
 An always-anticipated part of this regular newsletter is the Christmas story.
 Each one of the stories here have, at one time or another, been included in the Guide.
 Actually, if they had not been included in the Guide, they would have probably been lost in computer breakdowns and the odd cleaning out of "junk."
-The Valley and Thank You for Coming! were actually written specifically for the Guide, the only stories included here that have that distinction.
+The Valley and Thank You For Coming were actually written specifically for the Guide, the only stories included here that have that distinction.
 Someday, I will perhaps put up others, when I have time to retype them from the printed Guides.

 Godsend was finished during that one tour on the boat, in much the same manner as my two previous works.
 If you were to compare it to my decade-old notes, it would only bear a passing resemblance.
 Like I have described, the progress of Godsend came to me much like a TV movie and I could no more tell you what would happen next in the story as well as anyone watching the story unfold on their living room screen.
 What you have here is essentially exactly what was typed in that five weeks, except for the cleaning up of the worst spelling and grammar errors.
 As far as I am concerned, it is a joint work between myself and God, with Deity getting most of the credit.
 This is how my first goal was finally accomplished.